Knight-Kaizen/RPS-Game/readme.md

 # Rock Paper and Scissor Game
-### A simple rock paper and scisoor game where you can play against computer.
+### A simple rock paper and scissor game where you can play against computer.
 ### Used HTML, CSS and JavaScript.